Pacers vs. Heat Player Props Betting Odds

 |3PM

-- The 24.5-point over/under set for Haliburton on Thursday is 1.4 lower than his season scoring average of 25.9.
+- The 27.5-point prop total for Haliburton on Saturday is 0.5 higher than his scoring average, which is 27.

 Get Haliburton gear at Fanatics!